Legazpi, Albay: Education

-University of Santo Tomas–Legazpi (UST–Legazpi), a private Catholic university administered by the Dominican Order, was established in 1948 and attained university status in 1968.
+University of Santo Tomas–Legazpi (UST–Legazpi) is a private Catholic university administered by the Dominican Order and was established in 1948, attaining university status in 1968.
 It offers basic education, undergraduate, and graduate programs across five colleges: Arts, Sciences and Education; Health Sciences; Engineering, Architecture and Fine Arts; Business Management and Accountancy; and Law.
-Its College of Law produced the topnotcher of the 2019 Bar Examination.
+Its College of Law produced the top student in the 2019 Bar Examination.
 The Graduate School offers programs in education, nursing, psychology, business, and public administration.
-Its MBA program hold Level III accreditation from the Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA).
+Its MBA program holds Level III accreditation from the Philippine Association of Colleges and Universities Commission on Accreditation (PACUCOA).